lcPalcios/apuntes/programacion/postgresql/duplicar_tabla_psql.rst

     AS SELECT 'tabla_a_copiar'
     WHERE 1 = 2;

-Como 1 no es igual a 2, no se insertara ningun dato de la 1º tabla.
+Como 1 no es igual a 2, no se insertara ningún dato de la 1º tabla.